 4.1.
 Memorial Pools

-The two pools are the main focus of the Memorial that displays the footprints of the north and south towers, around one acre each in space.
+The two pools are the main focus of the memorial, which displays the footprints of the north and south towers, around one acre each in space.
 It has the most powerful manufactured waterfall in North America and represents the “absence made visible,” according to the architect Michael Arad.

 4.2.
 Memorial Glade